skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 getTGT.py rayke.local/skyler.knecht:Password1! -dc-ip 192.168.1.200
 ```

-The negotiation begins by first performing a Authentication Service Request (AS-REQ).
+`getTGT.py` initiates the negotiation by first performing a Authentication Service Request (AS-REQ).
 This request includes a Client Name (cname) and Service Name (sname).
 In this case the cname would be `skyler.knecht` and the service name would be `krbtgt/rayke.local`.

 The KDC processes this information and determines that pre authentication is required, thus makes an Authentication Service Response (AS-REP) with the error, `KRB5KDC_ERR_PREAUTH_REQUIRED`.

 Pre Authentication data (PA-data) is a timestamp encrypted with the client's kerberos secret, typically the user's password.

-`getTGT.py` uses the plaintext credentials we provided and makes another AS-REQ with the PA-data appended.
+`getTGT.py` uses the username and password we provided and makes another AS-REQ with the PA-data appended.

 The KDC processes the PA-data by decrypting the timestamp using the client's kerberos secret.